The Tutte embedding of the Poisson-Voronoi tessellation of the Brownian disk converges to $\sqrt{8/3}$-Liouville quantum gravity: Preliminaries

+\begin{lem} Let $h$ and $f$ be as above and define $D_{h+f}$ by the formula~\eqref{eqn-metric-f}.
+Then $D_{h+f}$ is a.s.\ determined by $h+f$.
+Moreover, if $(h',f')$ is another pair consisting of a random distribution on a connected open set $U\subset\BB C$ whose law is locally absolutely continuous with respect to the GFF on $U$ and a random continuous function such that $h+f \eqD h'+f'$.
+Then $(h+f, D_{h+f}) \eqD (h'+f', D_{h'+f'})$. \end{lem}

 Once Lemma~\ref{lem-weighted-metric} is established, it follows from the above properties of $D_h$ that $D_{h+f}$ is locally bi-H\"older continuous with respect to the Euclidean metric in the sense of property~\ref{item-metric-holder} above (so induces the same topology on $U$ as the Euclidean metric) and satisfies the LQG coordinate change formula~\eqref{eqn-lqg-coord} and the locality property~\ref{item-metric-local}.
+We also note that Lemma~\ref{lem-weighted-metric} implies that for a given choice of $h$, a.s.\ $D_{h+f}$ can be defined via the formula~\eqref{eqn-metric-f-max} \emph{simultaneously} for every choice of continuous function $f : U \rta \BB R$.
+Indeed, this follows by considering a countable collection of functions $f$ which is dense in the space of all continuous functions $U\rta \BB R$ w.r.t.\ the local uniform topology.

 \begin{proof}[Proof of Lemma~\ref{lem-weighted-metric}] For a length metric $D$ on $U$ and a continuous function $f : \ol U \rta \BB R$, write $e^{f/\sqrt 6} \cdot D$ for the metric defined by the formula~\eqref{eqn-metric-f} with $D$ in place of $D_h$.
 From the definition~\eqref{eqn-metric-f}, one immediately gets the following additivity property: for every metric $D$ on $U$ which induces the Euclidean topology and any two continuous functions $f,g : \ol U \rta \BB R$, \eqb e^{ g / \sqrt 6} \cdot (e^{ f /\sqrt 6} \cdot D) = e^{ (f+g) / \sqrt 6 } \cdot D . \eqe Indeed, this follows since the two metrics in~\eqref{eqn-metric-commute} induce the same length measure on each path in~$U$.